A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 \subsubsection{Black hole mass$-$stellar mass relation}

 To ensure the simulated BH masses are realistic, we calibrate using the BH mass$-$ stellar mass relation at $z=0$.
-We compare with data from \cite{Graham2023} (their table 1), who performed morphological decompositions and defined galaxies as elliptical, lenticular or discy.
+We primarily compare with data from \cite{Graham2023} (their table 1, with stellar masses corrected as per the erratum \citealt{Graham2024erratum}), who performed morphological decompositions and defined galaxies as elliptical, lenticular or discy.
 They found that the BH mass$-$stellar mass relation was largely similar for ellipticals and lenticulars, but differs from that of discs, which have significantly lower BH masses at fixed stellar mass.
 We construct an overall median BH mass$-$stellar mass relation, representative of the entire galaxy population, by binning the data from \cite{Graham2023}, using fractions of different morphological types of galaxies as weights.
 This procedure is described in more detail in Appendix \ref{app:BH_data}, where we also provide, for convenience, the binned median BH masses with the associated uncertainties on both the median stellar and BH masses in the bins.
 While only $\approx150$ (in total) BHs were included in these bins, this is sufficient to constrain the median BH masses to within an uncertainty of $\approx0.1$ dex per stellar mass bin.
+For reference, we also compare with the power law fit from \cite{McConnell2013}, which is based on a smaller sample (with fewer spirals), and which was obtained without weighting the contributions of different morphological types.
+Therefore, this fit is closer to describing the $M_\mathrm{BH}-M_*$ relation for spheroid-dominated galaxies than for the overall population, and is not expected to agree with our binned weighted median points based on \cite{Graham2023}, nor with our simulations.

 The simulated BH mass used to compare with the above data is the subgrid mass of the most massive BH found within a 50 kpc 3D aperture around a given galaxy.
 We apply 0.15 dex log-normal scatter to the simulated stellar masses of the galaxies hosting these BHs, which is slightly larger than for the GSMF and size comparisons, but more consistent with the stellar mass uncertainties found by \cite{Graham2023}.
 We only compare at $M_*>10^{10}$ M$_\odot$, since the observational data used here only extends down to such masses.